Skip to main content

 Ground-level ozone forms when chemicals from cars, power plants, and factories mix with sunlight.
 This "ozone pollution" is a main part of smog — the brownish-yellow haze often seen hanging over cities on the horizon.
 It can irritate the lungs and cause breathing problems.

 Particle pollution also makes the air dirty.
-Particle pollution is created when tiny bits of dust, dirt, smoke, soot, and other stuff hang in the air.
+Particle pollution is created when tiny bits of dust, dirt, smoke, soot, and other stuff hang in the air (for example, from wildfires).
 The smaller the particles, the deeper they can get into the lungs and cause breathing problems.

 How Can I Deal With Poor Air Quality?